------Grades below this line are calculated within GPA but do not satisfy course credit toward OT graduation
+Grades below are calculated within GPA but do not satisfy course credit toward OT graduation

-'''

-C-= 1.67

-D+ = 1.33

-D = 1.0 There is no D- in the grading system F = 0
+D = 1.0 \ There is no D- in the grading system

-'''
+F = 0

 N, S, K, and I are not calculated in GPA.
 S is required for an S/N course to be considered 'successfully passed' Grades of K are intended for courses where the required work stretches beyond the semester (e.g. a Fieldwork is assigned during break), not when a student fails to complete work.
 I grades (incomplete) may be awarded when incomplete work meets the criteria described in the policy/procedure described in the Student Handbook.